 Stock Exchanges and Capital Markets

 The IDX’s primary stock market indices are the Jakarta Composite Index (JCI) and the Jakarta Islamic Index (JII), which track the overall market performance and Sharia-compliant stocks, respectively.
-In 2023, the JCI demonstrated robust growth, closing at 7,272 points, a 6.1% increase from the previous year
+The Jakarta Composite Index (JCI) closed at 7,079.90 on the final trading day of 2024.
+This represented a 3.33% decline over the year, despite reaching a record high of 7,905.39 in September.

 Bond Market